City, University of London: Statistics

 Biography

-Margaret Hilda Thatcher, Baroness Thatcher, LG, OM, DStJ, PC, FRS, HonFRSC, was a British politician and stateswoman who served as Prime Minister of the United Kingdom from 1979 to 1990 and Leader of the Conservative Party from 1975 to 1990.
-She was the first female British prime minister and the longest-serving British prime minister of the 20th century.
-As prime minister, she implemented economic policies that became known as Thatcherism.
+Margaret Hilda Thatcher, Baroness Thatcher, was a British stateswoman and Conservative politician who served as Prime Minister of the United Kingdom from 1979 to 1990 and Leader of the Conservative Party from 1975 to 1990.
+She was the longest-serving British prime minister of the 20th century and the first woman to hold the position.
+As prime minister, she implemented policies that came to be known as Thatcherism.
 A Soviet journalist dubbed her the "Iron Lady", a nickname that became associated with her uncompromising politics and leadership style.

 2. Jawaharlal Nehru